ValentiWorkLearning/Zynq-Design-using-Vivado/lab3.md

 ## Steps

+### Open the Project

+1. Open the previous project, or the lab1 project from the **{labsolutions}** directory, and save the project as lab3.
+Open the Block Design.
+1. Start Vivado, if necessary, and open either the lab1 project (lab1.xpr) you created in the previous lab or from the **{labsolutions}** directory using the Open Project link in the Getting Started page.
+2. Select **File > Save Project As…** to open the Save Project As dialog box.
+Enter lab3 as the project name.
+Make sure that the Create Project Subdirectory option is checked, the project directory path is **{labs}** and click OK.
+This will create the lab3 directory and save the project and associated directory with lab2 name.

 ### Create a Custom IP using the Create and Package IP Wizard

-1. Open Vivado by selecting **Start > All Programs > Xilinx Design Tools > Vivado 2018.1 > Vivado 2018.1**
+1. Open new Vivado instance by selecting **Start > All Programs > Xilinx Design Tools > Vivado 2022.2 > Vivado 2022.2**
-2. Click **Manage IP** and select New IP Location and click Next in the New IP Location window
+2. Click **IP > New Location** and select New IP Location and click Next in the New IP Location window
-3. Select Verilog as the Target Language, Mixed as the Simulator language, and for IP location, type **{labs}\led_ip** and click Finish (leave other settings as defaults and click OK if prompted to create the directory)
+3. Select Verilog as the Target Language, Mixed as the Simulator language, and for IP location, type **{labs}\led_ip**.
+Set part name to XC7Z010CLG400 and click Finish (leave other settings as defaults and click OK if prompted to create the directory)

      <p align="center">
      <img src ="./pics/lab 3/1ipst.JPG" width="80%" height="80%"/>